chuanseng-ng/BitBurner-Scripts/README_stat.md

 ## Progress -
 [v] - Fix all errors occurring from current code
-[x] - Implement resource manager (RAM)
+[x] - Fix vscode extension not pushing code to game - (Might be due to Win11) [x] - Implement resource manager (RAM)
 [ ] - Attempt file database (Using port writing)
 [ ] - Implement class object in scripts